Installing Pavers: Determining How Much You Need

 200 sq. ft. patio x .00309 = 0.62 cubic yards of sand.

 The amount of crushed stone you will need depends on your type of paving project.
-For light duty projects, such as walkways or patios, you will use a four-inch depth of crushed stone.
-To determine the cubic yards of crushed stone needed to create a four inch base, multiply the total square footage by .01235.
-For heavy duty projects such as driveways, you will use an 8" depth of crushed stone.
+For light-duty projects, such as walkways or patios, you will use a four-inch depth of the crushed stone.
+To determine the cubic yards of crushed stone needed to create a four-inch base, multiply the total square footage by .01235.
+For heavy-duty projects such as driveways, you will use an 8" depth of the crushed stone.
 To determine the cubic yards of crushed stone needed to create an 8" base, multiply the total square footage by .02469.

 200 sq ft. x .01235 = 2.47 cubic yards of crushed stone.